-Kraken supports major cryptocurrencies such as Ethereum, Bitcoin, Litecoin, Dogecoin, Ripple, and a few others.
+Kraken supports major cryptocurrencies such as Ethereum, Bitcoin, Litecoin, Dogecoin, Ripple, and others.
 It is one of the largest Euro-crypto markets.

-It also has a host of features that protects a trader’s crypto assets.
-They operate a dark pool, which allows large market cap businesses or individuals to make anonymous trades.
-The dark pool is a private securities exchange that emphasizes anonymity.
-It is a list of trades that is not published to the public.
+It also has various features that protect a trader’s crypto assets.
+They operate a dark pool, which allows large market-cap businesses or individuals to make anonymous trades.
+The dark pool is a private securities exchange that emphasises anonymity.
+It is a list of trades that are not published to the public.